 Click on the Upload button (see screenshot below).
 A dialog will pop up for you to navigate to the location on the computer that holds the firmware file.
 In my case, the location is the “Merlin” folder on the desktop, as mentioned above.

-Now double click on the Merlin firmware file, or click on it then on Open.
+Now double click on the (Merlin) firmware file, or select it and then click Open.
 The flash process will start immediately.

 Important: This process will take a few minutes.
 During this time, make sure you leave the router and the web interface alone.
 Don’t unplug the router or the computer from the power!